joe-taylor/bcdc-devenv/README.md

 ## Objective

-This should produce two CentOS 7 instances.
-One is for the app, and the other is for the databases, with the term used loosely to not only encompass postgres, but also NoSQL options like SOLR.
+This should produce several CentOS 7 instances.
+The main two, titan and enceladus, are for "old UI" CKAN app and databases respectively.
+We use the word "databases" loosely; it not only encompasses postgres, but also NoSQL options like SOLR.

 ### titan.local (192.168.15.101)